-“Life is not what one lived, but what one remembers and how one remembers in order to recount it.” — Gabriel García Márquez
+“Life is not what one lived, but what one remembers and how one remembers to recount it.” — Gabriel García Márquez

 I was born at the end of the great depression during Jim Crow and came of age in Baltimore during the Civil Rights Movement.

-Throughout my childhood, everything was segregated, but as a little girl I didn’t realize there was anything inherently wrong with this system.
+Everything was segregated throughout my childhood, but I didn’t realize there was anything inherently wrong with this system as a little girl.

 After all, my education in an all-black school meant I learned about my culture.

 I still remember watching the news that evening.
-While plenty of white people screamed about the decision, I most vividly recall the reaction of Mrs. Mildred Coughlin, the principal of Western High School.
+While plenty of white people are screaming about the decision, I most vividly recall Mrs. Mildred Coughlin’s reaction, Western High School’s principal.
 She was gracious and calm with beautifully styled white hair and dressed in a soft pink suit.
 “I will never see a colored girl graduate from my school,” she firmly stated.

 Her school, Western High School, was one of the best in Baltimore.